Fresh Collards (Updated)

 These collards are well seasoned and easily doubled.
 If desired, cook longer, and add more seasonings.
 Good to the last bite.
 Whenever I cook fresh collards for friends/family, there are none left.
 It Sometimes, I'll cook and refrigerate over night in a lidded container to allow collards to marinate in the seasonings.
 This makes them taste better the next day.
 Enjoy!

 1/4 cup bacon drippings OR olive oil (optional)

 salt and ground black pepper to taste

 Cut stalks from end of each bunch.
 Either tear or cut thick stalks from each leaf.
 Discard stalks.
 Thoroughly wash leaves in a clean sink filled with warm salt water.
 Drain water.
 Thoroughly rinse in clear warm water.
 Repeat.
 This will remove debris from each leaf.

-Stack 10 or more leaves together.
+Stack several leaves together.
 Roll lengthwise.
 Cut across roll in 1/2" sections.
 Cut again down the middle to make bite sized pieces.
 Repeat until all leaves are cut.
 Set aside.